Shootzz/BugBounty/README.md

 - Give an argument to run the scripts.
 Example: ./script_name.sh example.com or -h

 ## massub_finder.sh
 Combination of domain enumeration tools including amass with asn number enumeration.
+It requires you to configure your own amass config file with API keys.
+If you don't put your API keys, you will get less results.

 Required Tools to run the script:
 - Amass